Should I let my baby cry itself to sleep?

 What is best for your baby: crying itself to sleep, controlled crying or being soothed on demand?

-I find almost nothing arouses as many polarised opinions amongst parents and experts as this topic ( apart from smacking/spanking)
+I find almost nothing arouses as many polarised opinions amongst parents and experts as this topic (apart from smacking/spanking)

 Last week a study from Philadelphia University was reported by the Daily Mail as advising mothers to let babies ‘self-soothe’.
 In fact it really documented the natural development of sleep patterns in more than 1,000 babies from the ages of six to 36 months.

 When I work with parents who are having sleep issues – as I did on “This Morning” a few months ago I always start by looking at their routines for slowing down the day and creating soothing and slow routines that are consistent.
-I also teach parents to get into a relaxed, positive & confident mindset themselves first, as kids unconsciously pick up on your mood intuitively too.
+I also encourage parents to get into a relaxed, positive & confident mindset themselves first, as kids unconsciously pick up on your mood intuitively too.

 Trust your intuition, don’t be over anxious and learn to relax, as your child picks up on your vibes more than anything else.